Jhgomez/sopes1/Clase/notes.md

 15. If after you check the dashboard there is nothing new indicating traffic success and failure check the pods, `kubectl get pods -n linkerd-demo` if a container has stop like the client this code will bring it back to life(it will be restarted) `kubectl delete pods <pod_name> -n linkerd_demo`, and check logs in traffic recievers if necessary `kubectl logs deploy/error-injector -n nginx linkerd-demo -f`. now the dummy with `kubectl logs deploy/dummy -n linkerd-demo  -f` this one actually return the linkerd-proxy so do a `kubectl logs deploy/dummy -n linkerd-demo apache -f`, here we are specifying we want the logs of the apache server

 16. pending from 1:13:00, example was not finished

+# Class 17(26/12/24)
+We made the 2nd exam and teacher explained 2nd project

+## 2nd Project
+To install kafka use confluent libraries on the internet there is an example in go, we will be able to see there how to run Kafka queues. we can also check his repo called "CloudNativeNov2023" here we will see how go produces Kafka messages and the consumer which is based on confluent libraries.
+Use Strimzi to install Kafka, check their quick start documentation

+Grafana can be installed using his books repo called "Edge-Computing-Systems-with-Kubernetes" in chapter 11 just take off the volumes section on line 36.
+We can find a Redis example in chapter 10 and 11, preferably in chapter 10, just ignore volumes

+To create Grafana Plots/charts it might be best to use Redis Hash Tables because they can work like counters or we could have two variables, one is like a counter.
+For example each region, faculty, Assigned can have a hash table.
+Again use hash tables and counters, that should be all you need

+A good start would be installing Kubernetes, Harbor, then create an image in Kubernetes with the credentials to call the Harbor registry, this has to happen in a namespace, then create deployment. then install databases

 ## Linkerd Commands
 * `linkerd uninstall | kubectl delete -f -`: uninstall linkerd